Tom0603/SoftwareEngineering_Lecture/README.md

 <details>
 <summary>MVP</summary>
 <br>
 The Minimum Viable Product (MVP) focuses on core functionality that ensures direct value for users.
 The main feature is the ability to quickly and easily report found items online.
 Users can upload an image and provide a title, description, and location.
 All listings are publicly visible and searchable via category or keyword.

+Before a new item is published, the system checks for possible duplicates based on room, category, and text similarity.
+If matches are found, they are shown to the user, who can cancel or publish anyway.

 If an item is retrieved, the listing can be marked accordingly so it disappears.
 To maintain clarity, all listings are automatically removed after two weeks.

 The application is designed for simplicity and can be used without registration.
 A clean, responsive interface ensures smooth usability on both desktops and mobile devices.
 The search function must return results fast, enabling users to find relevant listings within seconds.

 Thus, the MVP covers the essential flow: Report – Search – Retrieve.
-Additional features such as user accounts, notifications, duplicate detection, or location maps may be added in later development stages.
+Additional features such as user accounts, notifications or location maps may be added in later development stages.
 <br>

 </details>